 KTH and HKUST have had good cooperation among several researchers since HKUST was established in 1991.
 A number of visits in the late 1990s and early 2000s led to a popular student exchange programme.
 In 2014, HKUST launched a strategic partnership programme with ten selected universities to which they invited KTH as a partner.
-A delegation from KTH with then principal Peter Gudmundson visited HKUST to discuss the strategic partnership which was followed by the signing of an agreement in 2015.
+A delegation from KTH with then President Peter Gudmundson visited HKUST to discuss the strategic partnership which was followed by the signing of an agreement in 2015.

 Existing academic collaborations

 Examples of existing academic collaborations between HKUST and KTH.